embedded-software-laboratory/p-dmpc/docs/Setup_Details.md

 - > Warning: X does not support locale en_US.UTF-8
 - The warning message that can be disregarded and it has no impact on the functionality of MATLAB (https://www.mathworks.com/matlabcentral/answers/1929870-why-do-i-get-warning-on-startup-x-does-not-support-locale-en_us-utf-8-when-startup-matlab-with-r2?s_tid=answers_rc1-2_p2_MLT)

-## Ubuntu 22.04
-Searching for cmake via Matlab command window
+Searching for cmake via Matlab command window returns an error
 - `!cmake --version` or `system('cmake --version')`
 - ... results in error:
 - > cmake: /usr/local/MATLAB/R2023a/bin/glnxa64/libcurl.so.4: no version information available (required by cmake) <br>